Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Baste muslin to the reverse and outline the design on the right side with backstitch.
 Make a slit in the muslin and stuff with cotton, pushing it well into the corners.
 Stitch together the slit in the muslin and trim away the excess.

 Fill the area with horizontal rows of string, taking small stitches first on one side and then the other and cut the end of the string with a sharp blade taking care not to cut the base fabric.
-Then couch pairs of gold thread over the string using a pattern to suit the finished effect.Padding with string - click to enlarge
+Then couch pairs of gold thread over the string using a pattern to suit the finished effect.Photo couching string

 See also Couching

-A free embroidery stitch similar to portuguese knot stitch but worked more loosely.Palestrina Knot Stitch - click to enlarge
+A counted thread and a free embroidery stitch.
+As a free embroidery stitch similar to portuguese knotted stem stitch but worked more loosely.Palestrina Knot Stitch

 Work from left to right make upright stitches over six and two threads alternately centred around the same thread.
 The second row is the same but the longer stitch is worked below the shorter and the shorter below the longer as shown.